-Quick and dirty instructions for cooking perfectly juicy and tender chicken breasts for salads and sandwiches.
+Quick and easy instructions for cooking perfectly juicy and tender chicken breasts for salads and sandwiches.

 Boneless skinless chicken breasts are a great cut of meat.
-They’re lean, healthy, versatile, but they can be surprisingly tricky to cook, and too often, they end up dried out, flavorless, and boring.
+They’re lean, healthy, versatile, but they can be surprisingly tricky to cook.

 2. Pound your chicken breasts to an even thickness.
 This is the secret to tender, moist chicken breasts!
 Meat that is all the same thickness is all going to cook at the same rate, so you aren’t going to get parts that are over-cooked and dried out.

 Place your chicken breast smooth-side up between two layers of plastic wrap or in a large disposable plastic bag (my preferred method) and go to town.
 Start with the thickest part of the meat and strike it, working outward until the breast is the same thickness all over.

 3. Marinate or season your chicken breast before it goes on the heat.
 If you’re marinating, now’s the time for it.
 If the chicken is not being marinated, at the very least, salt and pepper that thing before putting it on the heat.

 Even better, get creative and sprinkle on some of your favorite spices.
 Is it going in a Mexican salad?
 Use some taco seasoning.
 An Italian sandwich?
 A little basil and oregano would be perfection.

 4. Start with a hot pan over medium-high heat.
 Spray with cooking spray and add your chicken to the pan.
 You should hear a sizzle when it hits the heat.
 Cook your chicken until it is nice and brown on the first side, 5-8 minutes, and then flip.
 Continue to cook until done, flipping again if necessary.

 If at any time your chicken starts to brown too much, turn down the heat a bit and let it cook at a lower temperature.